en

 Thought is working as a kind of imagination being infused into your perception.
 It may resist the evidence of incoherence and lead to problems.

 By words, you can create fantasies.
 That is what advertising is doing all the time.
-Combination of words and images creates fantasies.
+A combination of words and images creates fantasies.

-Imagination and fantasy are giving a sense of a self that could be very different from your usual sense.
+Imagination and fantasy give a sense of a self that could be very different from your usual sense.
 You really feel it, experience it.
-Watching a movie you can get lost in the characters and think that you are one of them.
-The television image is nothing but a lot of dots of light on the screen, all the things you see in there are really yourself.
+Watching a movie, you can get lost in the characters and think that you are one of them.
+The television image is nothing but a lot of dots of light on the screen; all the things you see in there are really yourself.

 Self-image has several parts.
 One part seems to be 'somebody' inside at whom you are looking.
 Another part seems to be 'somebody' who is looking.
 We have different words for these.
 The word 'I' stands for the subject, the one who sees, acts, does, who has will.
 'I' is the active agent: I will, I see, I choose.
 I think.